proycon/clam/docs/source/index.rst

    The CLAM Architecture

 CLAM presents two different paradigms for wrapping your script or application.
-The second is a new addition since CLAM 0.9.11 .
 You may use either or both at the same time.

 #. *Project Paradigm* – Users create projects, upload files with
    optional parameters to those projects, and subsequently start the